awsdocs/aws-greengrass-developer-guide/doc_source/device-config-setup.md

-# Configure Your Device<a name="device-config-setup"></a>
+# Configuring your device<a name="device-config-setup"></a>

 To configure your device you must install AWS IoT Greengrass dependencies, configure the AWS IoT Greengrass Core software, configure your host computer to access your device, and configure user permissions on your device\.

-## Verify AWS IoT Greengrass Dependencies on the Device Under Test<a name="install-gg-dependencies"></a>
+## Verify AWS IoT Greengrass dependencies on the device under test<a name="install-gg-dependencies"></a>

-Before IDT for AWS IoT Greengrass can test your devices, make sure that you have set up your device as described in [Getting Started with AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)\.
-For information about supported platforms, see [Supported Platforms](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-platforms)\.
+Before IDT for AWS IoT Greengrass can test your devices, make sure that you have set up your device as described in [Getting started with AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)\.
+For information about supported platforms, see [Supported platforms](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-platforms)\.

-## Configure the AWS IoT Greengrass Software<a name="config-gg"></a>
+## Configure the AWS IoT Greengrass software<a name="config-gg"></a>

 IDT for AWS IoT Greengrass tests your device for compatibility with a specific version of AWS IoT Greengrass\.
 IDT provides two options for testing AWS IoT Greengrass on your devices:
 + Download and use a version of the [AWS IoT Greengrass Core software](what-is-gg.md#gg-core-download-tab)\.
 IDT installs the software for you\.